rpollack9974/L-invariants-of-modular-forms/README.md

     John Bergdall, Robert Pollack, L-invariants via p-adic L-functions: computations and a distribution conjecture, preprint.

-It also contains data of the p-adic valuations of L-invariants of modular forms at various levels typically dividing a product of small primes.
+It also contains data of the p-adic valuations of L-invariants of thousands of modular forms at various levels typically dividing a product of small primes.